w3ctag/design-reviews/2013/07/WebAudio.md

  1. Assuming that the static methods on the `context` are desirable shortcuts for wiring up the context of a `Node` instance to the `context` against which it runs, _how_ does that context get set in a way that would allow pure JS objects to describe it?
  2. By what privileged mechanism does the system create instances of these types if they do not have constructors?
  3. Are these types in any way subclassable?
 If not, why not?
+ 4. If the intent is to mirror other DOM APIs, it's curious to have `create*()` methods but no factory (e.g.: `createElement("tagname")`)

-Adding constructors and context-setting methods (or constructor params) for most of the interfaces that lack them would answer #'s 1 and 2.
+Adding constructors and context-setting methods (or constructor params) for most of the interfaces that lack them would answer #'s 1 and 2 and largely obviate 4.
 E.g.:

 ```js
 // A possible de-sugaring for createPanner() when ctors are defined: